adrianbobola/SchoolProjects/README.md

 # Welcome to my GitHub repository!
-There you can find all my school projects
+There you can find all my school projects.
+Please let me know if you have any questions. adrian.bobola@gmail.com

 # FI MUNI - 2018 - 2019